 In the performance of work under this contract, the contractor or subcontractor shall comply with all provisions of the Department of Energy's regulations and mandatory DOE directives which apply to work involving the classification and declassification of information, documents, or material.
 In this section, "information" means facts, data, or knowledge itself; "document" means the physical medium on or in which information is recorded; and "material" means a product or substance which contains or reveals information, regardless of its physical form or characteristics.
 Classified information is "Restricted Data" and "Formerly Restricted Data" (classified under the Atomic Energy Act of 1954, as amended) and "National Security Information" (classified under Executive Order 12958 or prior Executive Orders).
 The original decision to classify or declassify information is considered an inherently governmental function.
-For this reason, only Government personnel may serve as original classifiers, i.e., Federal Government Original Classifiers which involves making classification decisions based upon classification guidance which reflect decisions made by Federal Government Original Classifiers.
+For this reason, only Government personnel may serve as original classifiers, i.e., Federal Government Original Classifiers.
+Other personnel (Government or contractor) may serve as derivative classifiers which involves making classification decisions based upon classification guidance which reflect decisions made by Federal Government Original Classifiers.